 Elastic-Cloud-SMTPconnector in Elastic Cloud.

 - From the Kibana main menu, go to Stack Monitoring.
-On this page you can see a summary of monitoring metrics for your deployment as well as any alerts.
+On this page you can find a summary of monitoring metrics for your deployment as well as any alerts.

-On any card showing available alerts, click the alerts indicator.
+On any card showing available alerts, select the alerts indicator.
 Use the menu to select the type of alert for which you’d like to be notified.
 There are many alert types, including:

 - CPU usage threshold